lpossamai/zabbix_check_oracle_replication/README.md

 This is how the graph looks like after applying these scripts:
 ![Replication Delay between a Master and a Slave Oracle DB](https://github.com/lpossamai/zabbix_check_oracle_replication/blob/master/docs/images/db2_archive_log_photo.png)

-## How to apply the Replication Monitoring Template for Zabbix
+## Setting up the scripts, Oracle Listener and required files
 1. Installing the Oracle Client on your Zabbix Server (CentOS 7 in this case)

 You can [download the latest files here](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html)